 2. Not more than 12 months for a second conviction.

-Minor in the Vehicle
+DUI with Minor in the Vehicle

 If someone is charged with a DUI while having a minor in the vehicle, he or she could face stricter penalties for putting the minor in danger.
 Therefore, a DUI charge that involves a passenger under the age of 18 could increase penalties for the driver.
 The increased penalties are the same as the “excessive BAC” penalties mentioned above.

-Other Circumstances that Could Increase DUI Penalties
+Aggravating Factors That Could Increase DUI Penalties

 DUI crash involving property damage or personal injury: